searchisko/searchisko/documentation/development.md

 Simply login to [OpenShift](https://openshift.redhat.com), create new Application with 'JBoss Enterprise Application Platform 6.0 Cartridge ' and add 'MySQL Database 5.1' cartridge into it.

-Then push content of this git repo into the OpenShift application's git repo.
+Then push content of this git repo (`git push openshift master` or `git push openshift {local_branch_name}:master` if working on branch) into the OpenShift application's git repo.
 Then DCP is built and deployed automatically.

 The DCP REST API is then available at `http://your_openshift_aplication_url/v1/rest/`
 The ElasticSearch search node REST API is available only from gear shell at `http://$OPENSHIFT_INTERNAL_IP:15000/`,